 There are, moreover, several varieties of phytoestrogens.
 The primary kinds are coumestans, isoflavones, and lignans.
 Coumestans are found in split peas, pinto and lima beans, alfafa sprouts, and most importantly, red clover and clover sprouts.
 Isoflavones are found in soy (powerfully), green beans, alfafa sprouts, chick peas, peanuts, and red clover.
 Lignans include flax seed and sesame.
 Other less potent sources are rhy, wheat, oal and barley, nuts, and some fruits and vegetables.
 Note that there is often significant overlap of phytoestrogens between different foods.
 Here is the most comprehensive and scientifically accurate list of phytoestrogen content of foods I have yet been able to find that is publicly available.
 Here is the journal article (even more comprehensive) that gave birth to the bulk of the information out there.

-Please note that soy (and arguably flax, depending on how concentrated it is) is the most potent phytoestrogen by far.
+Soy and flax are the most potent phytoestrogens by far.
 Yet all legumes, seeds, and nuts are phytoestrogens.
 Please note, moreover, that phytoestrogens are orders of magnitude less potent than regular estrogen.
 This means that a healthfully functioning man or woman should be able to handle consuming phytoestrogens from time to time.
-However, women with hormone balance issues, as well as people who regularly consume vegetable oils and nuts and soy, would do well to consider how potent their phytoestrogen intake can really be.
+However, women with hormone balance issues, as well as people who regularly consume vegetable oils, nuts and soy, would do well to consider how potent their phytoestrogen intake can really be.

 What is estrogen?